Beetlejuice (TV series)

-Beetlejuice is an animated television series that ran from September 9, 1989, to October 26, 1991, on ABC, and on Fox from September 9 to December 6, 1991.
+Beetlejuice is a Canadian-American animated television series that ran from September 9, 1989, to October 26, 1991, on ABC, and on Fox Kids from September 9 to December 6, 1991.
 Loosely based on the 1988 American film of the same name, it was developed by its director, Tim Burton, who also served as an executive producer.
 The series follows Lydia Deetz and her friend Beetlejuice and their adventures in the "mortal world" and the Neitherworld, a supernatural realm inhabited by various monsters.
 Danny Elfman, who composed the theme for the film, also arranged it for the series.

 Plot

-The series follows the adventures of ghostly con-man Beetlejuice and his best friend Lydia in the Neitherworld and the "mortal world", the New England town of Peaceful Pines.
+The series follows the adventures of ghostly con-man Beetlejuice and his best friend Lydia Deetz in the Neitherworld and the "mortal world", the New England town of Peaceful Pines.
 As in the film, Lydia could summon Beetlejuice from the Neitherworld or go there by calling his name three times.
 The series' humor relied heavily on sight gags, wordplay, and allusiveness.
 Many episodes, notably towards the end of the series' run, were parodies of movies, books, and TV shows.